adamchainz/django-mysql/docs/field_lookups.rst

 MySQL implements the `Soundex algorithm
 <http://en.wikipedia.org/wiki/Soundex>`_ with its ``SOUNDEX`` function,
 allowing you to find words sounding similar to each other (in English only, regrettably).
-These lookups allow you to use that function in th ORM and are added for :class:`~django.db.fields.CharField` and :class:`~django.db.fields.TextField`.
+These lookups allow you to use that function in the ORM and are added for :class:`~django.db.fields.CharField` and :class:`~django.db.fields.TextField`.